 One out of five Americans has lost someone close to them to COVID-19.
 COVID-19 has been particularly cruel as family members died alone or close to alone, which inflicted it’s own secondary trauma.
 The inability to have rituals intended to support grieving families has compounded the loss.
 Some family members survived the disease that killed their spouse, parent, friend or child and have survivor guilt.
 As the world opens up and people are excited to “get back to normal”, those grieving may be feeling completely out of synch or forgotten.

 Given the data, it’s highly likely you work with someone in this situation.
-Yet work is generally a terrible place to grieve.
+Yet to grief at work is not ideal.
 In a prescient HBR article published six months before the pandemic, When a Colleague is Grieving, How to Provide the Right Kind of Support, the authors noted that the standard workplace response is silence and avoidance.

 Managers come to work prepared to celebrate births and birthdays, and even to handle illnesses, but when it comes to death, they fall silent and avert their gaze.
 The default approach is to try to spare the office from grief, leaving bereaved employees alone for a few days and then hoping they’ll return expediently to work.
 This approach makes management complicit in … a “conspiracy of silence” surrounding death…[that] deprives people of the support that work could offer in times of mourning, erodes collegial bonds, and drains working lives and workplaces of meaning.